-For the purposes of determining whether the VAT charged on receptions and/or parties organized by a caterer is recoverable, a distinction must thus be made between the provision of food and drink (as category non-deductible) and the provision of other services (room hire, entertainment, etc.).
+For the purposes of determining whether the VAT charged on receptions and/or parties organized by a caterer is recoverable, a distinction must thus be made between the provision of food and drink (as category non-deductible) and the provision of other services (including room hire and entertainment).
 If employees bring their partner along, the partners are not included in the calculation of the EUR 227 threshold.
 The following calculation serves to illustrate the above.